akruszewski/gibl/manuscript/chapter3.md

 "5e2889a76a464ea19a493a74d2da991a78626fc1fa9070340c2284ad92f4dd17"
 ```

-Now that we have a way to calculate a block's hash, we also need a way to verify one.
+Now that we have a way to calculate a block's hash, we also need a way to verify it.
 To do that we just hash the block's contents again and compare this hash to the one stored in the block:

 ```racket
 (define (valid-block? bl)